base9-theme/base9-theme.github.io/src/assets/about.md

 # Base9

-An architecture for building themes based on a base of nine colors.
-Base9 provides a website for designing the color palette and tools for applying it to your favorite program.
-It is inspired by Base16.
+A system for generating themes for various apps using color science based on 9 colors that user prefers.

-## How to use the website.
+Here is how to use base9:

-* Pick your favorite color on the left.
-* Preview the colors in preview tab on the top.
-* Apply the colors to your favorite program in one of two ways.
-    * Go to Export tab and select the program and copy/paste the settings.
-    * Copy the 62 char long string on the left into your program's base9 setting.
+First, pick 9 colors, either by selecting from exist presets, or randomly generate them, or hand pick them by following [Color Palette Guide](/guide/color_palette).

+Copy the base9 palette code, which is the `-` separated hex value of the 9 colors.

+Example:

+`282936-E9E9F4-FF5555-FFB86C-F1FA8C-50FA7B-8BE9FD-BD93F9-FF79C6`

+Checkout [list of supported templates](https://github.com/base9-theme/base9-templates) to see how to apply it to each application.

-## Overall Vision
+## History and Vision

 Base9 wants to democratize color theme.
 It aims to let end users with little to no programming or color science knowledge to customize its favorite apps.

-Base9 aims to achieve it by having the user designing/specify only a few things (as little as possible, only colors for now) and let Base9 figure out the rest using color science and programming.
+Base9 aims to achieve it by having the user designing/specify only a few things (as little as possible, only 9 colors for now) and let Base9 figure out the rest using color science and programming.

 Base9 also aims to let user apply the designed theme to all programs easily.